All About Squares

 Do you accept items other than squares?

 Absolutely!
-We also accept hats, sweaters, vests and socks suitable for toddlers through to teenagers.
+We also accept hand/wrist warmers, sweaters, vests, socks and hats suitable for toddlers through to teenagers.
 For babies and young children, we accept KAS Cuddles (a toddler-sized knitted sleeping sack).
 Children of all ages also love small, cuddly hand-made toys.

 We also try to support the crèches which take care of these children, by providing them with pencils, crayons and small educational alphabet and number books, all of which are very welcome.